-WNCC Ag students plant knowledge among elementary schools
+WNCC Ag Students Plant Knowledge Among Elementary Schools

 As part of the “Agriculture Reading Hour,” volunteers across the state read agriculture-themed books to children in their communities, and in turn, donate the book to the classroom or school on behalf of the Nebraska Farm Bureau Foundation.
 The program’s mission is to increase student knowledge about the importance of agriculture in their daily lives.

-Applied Agriculture student Elliott Epp of Lisco, Neb. likes the interaction with elementary students.
+Applied Agriculture student Elliott Epp of Lisco likes the interaction with elementary students.

 “I enjoy going to the elementary schools to read to the younger kids who might not have been on a farm before,” says Epp.
 “It’s really a chance for us to open them up to agriculture at a young age.”